 I have had ample experience in teaching and learning, research and community service in midwifery since 2008.
 My professional goal is to contribute evidence for practice through research and advocate for midwifery professionals at the local, national and international levels.
 I aspire to ensure that women and adolescents enjoy their sexual and reproductive rights and health, and maternal and newborn care is of a high standard.

 My internal force towards midwifery profession started ten years back when I began my Bachelor of Science in Midwifery at university of Gondar.
 I was highly interested and feel passionate to be a professional midwife in order to help mothers while they giving birth.

 What issues do you think impact the life of women and their newborns the most in your country?

-What programmes currently exist in your country to support women and newborns, and do you think they are working?
+What programs currently exist in your country to support women and newborns, and do you think they are working?
 Why or why not?
 Independent midwifery services plus community care as well as quality of care, out-off hospital births

 What do you love most about being a midwife?